jefdaj/anondb/README.md

 ```

 No unneccesary information is exchanged!
 The bar gets proof of your age without needing to know your name, birthday, or even home state.
 They only need to know that you look like your picture and are over 21 according to some valid signatory.

+The same system could be extended to work without the DMV by trusting a public notary or corporation to verify IDs.

 Rationale
 ---------